How To Create a Google Analytics WordPress Plugin To Start Using Today

-Activate the plugin and go back to the Google analytics site to verify your tracking code.
+Activate the plugin and go back to the Google Analytics site to verify your tracking code.
 You may have to wait a short while until Google picks up the new code, and then your code will be reported as working.

 If you want to manually add a Google tracking code to your WordPress site, then you shouldn’t be adding it to your theme.

-Instead, the better way is to write a simple plugin like the one we’ve just created.
+A better way is to create a Google Analytics plugin for WordPress like the simple plugin we’ve just you how to create.
 This plugin includes a function containing the tracking code provided by Google.
 You then attach that function to the

 wp_head hook.
 This hook is present in the